madrilene/eleventy-excellent/src/posts/2022-10-12-post-with-image.md

 ---
 title: 'Post with an image '
 description: "Eleventy's own build-time image transformations.
-Fond more info on11ty.dev/docs/plugins/image/ and edit settings in config-folder."
+Find more info on11ty.dev/docs/plugins/image/ and edit settings in config-folder."
 date: 2022-10-12
 ---

 This starter uses Eleventy's build-time image transformations.
-Fond more info on https://www.11ty.dev/docs/plugins/image/ and edit settings in `config/shortcodes/imagePlaceholder`.
+Find more info on https://www.11ty.dev/docs/plugins/image/ and edit settings in `config/shortcodes/imagePlaceholder`.

 Syntax: